-The Management Board was originally authorized by resolution of the Annual General Meeting from June 9, 2017 (agenda item 2) to increase the registered capital of the Company until June 8, 2022, with the consent of the Supervisory Board, by up to a total of \notin 8,961,523.00 with the issuance of up to 8,961,523 new no-par value registered shares against contributions in cash (Authorized Capital/IV).
+The Management Board was originally authorized by resolution of the Annual General Meeting from June 9, 2017 (agenda item 2) to increase the registered capital of the Company until June 8, 2022, with the consent of the Supervisory Board, by up to a total of € 8,961,523.00 with the issuance of up to 8,961,523 new no-par value registered shares against contributions in cash (Authorized Capital/IV).
 The Authorized Capital/IV has been used several times since the original authorization.
 The subscription rights of the shareholders are excluded.
 The Authorized Capital/IV serves the fulfillment of acquisition rights (option rights) which have been granted or promised by the Company to current or former employees and managing directors of the Company and its affiliated companies, members of the Supervisory Board of the Company and further beneficiaries who are or were acting for the Company or its affiliated companies, in order to replace the hitherto existing virtual share program of the Company with effect as of April 21, 2017.
-New shares with utilization of the Authorized Capital/IV still amounted to \notin 3,230,801.00 after partial utilization.
+New shares with utilization of the Authorized Capital/IV may be issued only for this purpose.
+By the end of the reporting period, the Authorized Capital/IV still amounted to € 3,230,801.00 after partial utilization.